ufs-community/land-DA_workflow/docs/source/Model_v0.rst

 ``output files``
    Specifies the path for output file

-..
-COMMENT: Should "output files" have an underscore?

 ``lndp_var_list``
    Specifies the land perturbation variable options.
 Valid values: ``vgf`` | ``smc``